Genome editing: Gene therapy

-The ideal gene therapy practice is that which replaces the defective gene with a normal allele at its natural location.
-This is advantageous over a virally delivered gene as there is no need to include the full coding sequences and regulatory sequences when only a small proportions of the gene needs to be altered as is often the case.
+The ideal gene therapy practice is one that replaces the defective gene with a normal allele at its natural location.
+This is advantageous over a virally-delivered gene, as there is no need to include the full coding sequences and regulatory sequences when only a small proportion of the gene needs to be altered, as is often the case.
 The expression of the partially replaced genes is also more consistent with normal cell biology than full genes that are carried by viral vectors.

 The first clinical use of TALEN-based genome editing was in the treatment of CD19+ acute lymphoblastic leukemia in an 11-month old child in 2015.
 Modified donor T cells were engineered to attack the leukemia cells, to be resistant to Alemtuzumab, and to evade detection by the host immune system after introduction.

 Extensive research has been done in cells and animals using CRISPR-Cas9 to attempt to correct genetic mutations which cause genetic diseases such as Down syndrome, spina bifida, anencephaly, and Turner and Klinefelter syndromes.

 In February 2019, medical scientists working with Sangamo Therapeutics, headquartered in Richmond, California, announced the first ever "in body" human gene editing therapy to permanently alter DNA - in a patient with Hunter syndrome.
 Clinical trials by Sangamo involving gene editing using Zinc Finger Nuclease (ZFN) are ongoing.